elmermj/newspace/README.md

 The default region is "ID" (Indonesia).
 Only "US" (United States) region provides the URL to the article's image.
 The timestamp is subtracted by 1 day to simulate the time difference between DateTime.now() and the articles' published timestamp.
 This is due to the free newsapi.org account having a day delay.

+Disclaimer:
+Portospace is an upcoming social network ecosystem that I'm currently building.